Six Sigma Virtual Catapult with Excel

 Maximum Range

-We will prepare the cells for Solver to calculate the optimal factor values to achieve maximum distance.
+We will prepare the cells for Solver to calculate the optimal factor values to achieve maximum distance in sheet Reduced.

 We prepare the yellow cells to contain the values of f, m, a, l that Solver will calculate to maximize distance d (R26).